fsfe/reuse-docs/spec.md

 The `version` key (REQUIRED) MUST have an integer value representing the schema version of the file.
 This specification describes version 1 of `REUSE.toml`.

-Each `[[annotations]]` table represents an association of Copyright and Licensing Information to zero or more Covered Files.
+Each `[[annotations]]` table represents an association of Licensing Information to zero or more Covered Files.
 It has the following keys:

 - `path` (REQUIRED), a string or list of strings representing paths.
 A path MUST use forward slashes as path separators.
 A path SHOULD resolve to one or more